gantrol/quick-draft-before-chatgpt-vscode/README.md

 ## Release Notes

-Just for personal use now
+Currently for personal use.

 ### 0.0.2

-Change file name title to path
+- Modified to include file path in the title for clarity.

 ### 0.0.1

-Initial release
+- Initial release.